gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

  * It is also possible to pass `-noserver` to `DevMode`, which still keeps the GUI of `DevMode`, but with no extra server started.
 The command line argument to configure the path to write compiled JS is also `-war`.
  * Finally, you can supply a custom server implementation to `DevMode`.
 The class must extend `ServletContainerLauncher`, and may be registered for a
-`ServiceLoader` to pick it up with that same name.
+`ServiceLoader`.
 If it is the only service-loaded type, it will be used automatically - otherwise, it may be specified by name as a parameter for `-server`.
 See the [`ServletContainerLauncher` javadoc](/javadoc/latest/com/google/gwt/core/ext/ServletContainerLauncher.html) for more details.